Blog

 Sound familiar?

 1 in 6 IT projects becomes a disaster.
-Costs explode by 200%.
+Costs have exploded by 200%.
 Schedules slip by 70%.
 Companies waste $1 million every 20 seconds because of poor planning.

 The culprit?